blazegraph/database/bigdata-perf/bsbm3/README.txt

    Note: You will need to rerun this ant target any time you update the code from SVN or if you make edits to the source tree.

-2. Change to the bigdata-perf/bsbm3 directory:
+4. Change to the bigdata-perf/bsbm3 directory:

-   a. "ant run-generator" (generates the BSBM data set).

    b. "ant run-load" (loads the generated data set into a bigdata instance).

    c. "ant start-nano-server" (starts the SPARQL end point).

-   d. "ant run-query" (runs the benchmark).

-There are a variety of other ant tasks in that directory which may be used to run load and run the BSBM qualification data set, etc.
+5. Follow the procedure for BSBM tools to run the benchmark against the SPARQL end point.

 Performance should be extremely good for the reduced query mix, which can be enabled by editing: